Triathlon on a shoestring

 Want to do triathlons but cannot afford the gear for even one sport, let alone all the three- swimming, bicycling, and running?
 Want to compete in races but are repelled by their huge registration costs?
-Here are some tips on how to do triathlons without burning a hole through your pocket.
+Here are some tips on how to do triathlons without burning a hole in your pocket.

-However, for the last 4 years, the exorbitant cost has not stopped me from finding cheap ways to stay an active triathlete.
+However, for the last 4 years, the exorbitant cost has not stopped me from finding cheap ways to stay active as a triathlete.
 Although all new gear is expensive, and registration for most races is forbiddingly high too, if you know what to look for, and know where to race, the expenses can be significantly lower.
-I will breakdown the tips based on the individual sports, but will follow three general principles:
+I will breakdown the money-saving tips based on the individual sports, but will follow three general principles:

 - Avoid buying gear

 But first, let’s look at the most common mistake one does while getting into triathlons- going all-out on purchases.

 We’ve all been there.
 We see something behind a glass wall at a shop and make an impulsive decision to buy it, only to be filled with guilt and remorse a few days later when we realize that we don’t need it.
 Similarly, we make promises to ourselves on New year’s to lead an active lifestyle and perhaps try out triathlons but make the mistake of buying everything.
 A few months later, we lose interest in the sport, and stare at all the fancy gear piled up in our homes.

 The best way to avoid buyer’s remorse is to do a triathlon without buying anything.
 The only way to know if you really love triathlons is to do one.
 And the only way to avoid buyer’s remorse is to use what you already have, or borrow from your friends — even if the equipment is non-ideal.
 Have a commuter bicycle?
 Use it!
 Have tennis shoes that you jog in?
 Use it!
 Have a surfing wetsuit?
 Use it!